How to Become a Pinterest Manager

 We have a Pinterest management course and it’s going to cover all the things you need to know to get started with Pinterest.
 The course includes getting you comfortable with analyzing Pinterest data and showing you how to tweak those pin schedules for both optimal peak times and maximum interaction.

 At the end of the day, we want you to become comfortable knowing Pinterest growth strategies and how to manage somebody else’s Pinterest account.
-That’s what you’re going to learn inside of the SavvyVault.
+That’s just one of the many VA skills you can learn inside of the SavvyVault.

 AbbeyAshley3-21Print-5033